-- We recommend that you create a new bootable media after each Acronis True Image OEM update. - If you use non-optical media, the media must have a FAT16 or FAT32 file system. - Acronis Media Builder supports only x64 WinPE 3.0, WinPE 4.0, WinPE 5.0, and WinPE 10.0. - Your computer must have: - For WinPE 3.0-at least 256 MB RAM - For WinPE 4.0-at least 512 MB RAM - o For WinPE 5.0-at least 1 GB RAM - For WinPE 10.0-at least 512 MB RAM - If Acronis Media Builder does not recognize your USB flash drive, you can try using the procedure described in the Acronis Knowledge Base article at https://kb.acronis.com/content/1526. - When booting from the bootable media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - When booting from the bootable media and using a standalone version of Acronis True Image OEM, you cannot recover files and folders encrypted with the encryption available in Windows XP and later operating systems.
-For more information, see File-level security settings for backup.
-However, backups encrypted using the Acronis True Image OEM encryption feature can be recovered.
+- We recommend that you create a new bootable media after each Acronis True Image for Kingston update. - If you use non-optical media, the media must have a FAT16 or FAT32 file system. - If Acronis Media Builder does not recognize your USB flash drive, you can try using the procedure described in the Acronis Knowledge Base article at https://kb.acronis.com/content/1526. - When booting from the bootable media, you cannot perform backups to disks or partitions with Ext2/Ext3/Ext4, ReiserFS, and Linux SWAP file systems. - When booting from the bootable media and using a standalone version of Acronis True Image for Kingston, you cannot recover files and folders encrypted with the encryption available in Windows XP and later operating systems.
+However, backups encrypted using the Acronis True Image for Kingston encryption feature can be recovered.